 Mechanics of flight

-After a decade of having experience building Remote Control airplane kits, my passion grew for gliders.
-My first DLG glider i purchased was called the TopSky, I flew her many times, learning the art of catching thermals and understanding wind flow/direction, the use of the rudder to control yaw, air speed, increasing lift increases drag, and what have you.
-These are some basic rules and guidelines i have learned over years of building and flying.
+After a decade of having experience building RC Gliders, my passion grew ever so quickly.
+My first DLG glider was the Mini Topsky.
+I flew her many times, learning the art of catching thermals and understanding wind flow/direction, the use of rudder to control yaw, air speed, increasing lift increases drag, and what have you.
+These are some basic fundamental and guidelines i have learned over years of building and flying RC Gliders.

 HoW CaN i HeLP YoU?